-Using genetic and respiratory challenge models, our group has pioneered efforts to determine the significance of Muc5ac and Muc5b in mouse lungs (‘MUC’ in humans, ‘Muc’ in mice).
-We have discovered critical beneficial roles for Muc5b in homeostasis and responses to infection.
-Conversely, we have identified required detrimental roles for Muc5ac in airflow obstruction and lung injury.
+Our group has pioneered efforts to determine the significance of Muc5ac and Muc5b in mouse lungs (‘MUC’ in humans, ‘Muc’ in mice).
+We discovered critical beneficial roles for Muc5b in homeostasis and responses to infection.
+Conversely, we have also identified required detrimental roles for excessive or aberrant Muc5ac and Muc5b in airflow obstruction, lung injury, pulmonary fibrosis, and lung adenocarcinoma.

 Much of our on-going work uses over-expressing, knockout, and gene-edited transgenic mouse lines to address how Muc5ac and Muc5b function individually and in combination.
 Current research involves investigating how these two mucins perform specific functions – both beneficial and potentially harmful.

 Specific projects focus on how Muc5ac and Muc5b polymerize; how biosynthesis affects epithelial cell functions; how secreted Muc5ac and Muc5b glycopolymers affect mucus function; and how mucins interact with leukocytes and structural cells in the lungs.
 Together, these factors all affect host defense, tissue injury, inflammation, and repair.